HyperMixer: An MLP-based Low Cost Alternative to Transformers: Experiments

 \subsection{Ease of Hyperparameter Tuning}

 MLP-based token mixing has the advantage that it is conceptually simpler than self-attention, and that it is well-known how to facilitate training via mechanisms such as skip-connections and layer normalization.
 Both these aspects suggest that it might be easier to find hyperparameter configurations that yield good performances.
 In these experiments, we compare HyperMixer (with tied hypernetworks) to Transformers in this regard.
-As recommended in ~\citet{schwartz2020green}, we perform a random search to tune hyperparameters and compute the expected validation performance~\citep{dodge2019show, dodge2021expected}.

-\paragraph{Experimental Setup} In these experiments, we tune the initial learning rate of Adam and the dropout probability for regularization.
+As recommended in ~\citet{schwartz2020green}, we perform a random search to tune hyperparameters and compute the expected validation performance~\citep{dodge2019show, dodge2021expected}. \short{Specifically, we tune the learning rate, whose logarithm is drawn from $\mathcal{U}(-8, -1)$, and the dropout probability drawn from $\mathcal{U}(0, 0.5)$ for 20 trials.}{ \paragraph{Experimental Setup} In these experiments, we tune the initial learning rate of Adam and the dropout probability for regularization.
 For the learning rate, its logarithm is drawn from $\mathcal{U}(-8, -1)$.
-The dropout probability is drawn from $\mathcal{U}(0, 0.5)$.
+The dropout probability is drawn from $\mathcal{U}(0, 0.5)$. } \paragraph{Results}